-How the hell do people wipe up in this bathroom?
-Wouldn’t it be a horrible if you had to poo, and found toilet paper didn’t exist in this bathroom?
-Like, WTF Korea?
+Wouldn’t it be a horrible if you had to poo at your workplace, and found no toilet paper in your stall?
+Like, WTF?

-Well, unlike public schools in the west, many bathrooms in public elementary schools (or even some public facilities) in Korea do not offer toilet paper in their faciliities.
-If you read 10 (more) Shocking Facts about Korean schools, you’d find that I have to bring my own roll of toilet paper with me to work at school and carry it with me to the bathroom.
-Unlike work environments in the U.S., this basic item, is not even provided to me, by my own workplace.
-Shocking.
+Unlike public schools in the west, many bathrooms in public elementary schools (and even some government public facilities, like train stations, etc…) in Korea do not offer toilet paper in their restrooms.
+Often you have to bring your own roll of toilet paper or tissues with you.

 Of course, I feel like an idiot carrying a roll of toilet paper with me to the restroom as if I’m advertising my business.
 But that’s how it’s done in the public school.